Jorden van Foreest: 2021

+2026

+Starting in January and ending in February, Van Foreest participated in the Tata Steel Chess 2026 Tournament.
+After a strong tournament, Van Foreest ended in a three-way tie for third place.
+After coming out in top using Sonneborn-Berger tiebreaks, he placed third overall, with a score of 7.5/13.

+In May, Van Foreest defeated Magnus Carlsen in the fourth round of the TePe Sigeman & Co Chess Tournament 2026 with the white pieces in a dramatic game.

 Personal life

 Van Foreest was born in Utrecht on 30 April 1999 and raised in Groningen, and is a member of the Dutch noble family "Van Foreest" with the honorific of jonkheer.
 He is the great-great-grandson of Arnold van Foreest and great-great-grandnephew of Dirk van Foreest.
+Dirk was the 86-year-old opponent of Jacques Mieses in a much-cited 1949 exhibition game with a combined age of 170 years.
 Both Arnold and Dirk were three-time Dutch Chess Champions (Arnold: 1889, 1893, 1902; Dirk: 1885, 1886, 1887).

 Van Foreest is the eldest child of his family and has five siblings: four brothers and one sister.
 He was born to father Nicky van Foreest who is a professor and faculty of the department of Economics at the University of Groningen and to mother Sheila Timp who is a medical doctor and a programmer.
 He was homeschooled in his early childhood along with the rest of his siblings.
 Van Foreest used to play at his local chess clubs after taking an interest in the game at age 9.
 His younger brother, Lucas (born 2001), earned the title of grandmaster in 2018.
 His sister, Machteld (born 2007), won the Dutch Girls' U10 Championship at the age of 6 and shared second place in the Dutch Girls' U20 Championship when she was 9.
 In 2017, she became the first girl ever to win the Dutch U12 Championship.
 She became the Dutch Women's Champion in 2022 & 2025.
 She has a FIDE rating of 2285 as of July 2025.